 - Head of TEPCO breaks down after a press conference after admitting that radiation levels coming from the reactors and spent fuel rods was enough to kill some Japanese citizens.

 UPDATE: 4:05 p.m.
 PST 3-18-2011

 Current Weather Patterns across the Pacific.

 UPDATE: 6:05 p.m.
 PST 3-19-2011

 A spokesman from the IAEA told CNN this afternoon that trace levels of radiation have been detected across the United States, with the first measurable levels showing up in Sacramento.
 The IAEA said that the exact measurements could not be released because of international treaties.

-The spokesman said that the amount of radiation hitting the U.S. is to small to cause any health problems but admitted that if the reactor keeps emitting radioactive particles, the situation may have to be reaccessed.
+The spokesman said that the amount of radiation hitting the U.S. is too small to cause any health problems but admitted that if the reactor keeps emitting radioactive particles, the situation may have to be reassessed.